dynamique-byte/Vijeta---The-Indoors-Slot-Booking/Readme.md

 and increase convenience to book the sport facility and equipment.
 They just choose the required available time slot by clicking a few buttons then to complete the booking process.
-3. It provides the better utilization of sports resources
-4. In this project we have 2 modules, admin and student/staff.
-The students can booked the sport fields with an ease according to their choices.
-Though the distribution of the resources is balanced, in some un-preferable cases,the bookings will get restricted also with a proper notification The admins are the coordinators and supervisors with varying levels of control.
-They will coordinate the whole application .
-Like from the login into system to creating new booking entries and updating them .The coordinators accept the feedback regarding the application and pass it on to the supervisors who can resolve the issues.
-5. Five sub modules are there for 4 different sports and one for previous history and bookings check.
-6. Also Resources distributions will be facilitated as well for proper functioning of the application.

 ## Problem Description
 Very Often, sports venues have such problems as places idled, venues are filled at the high